College basketball broadcaster Billy Packer dies at 82

 Packer was viewed as a controversial figure during his broadcasting days, often drawing the ire of college basketball fans, particularly on North Carolina’s “Tobacco Road.”

-The younger Packer said it didn't matter what school — most fans felt the same way about his father.
+The younger Packer, who is the host of ACC PM on the ACC Network, said it didn’t matter what school – most fans felt the same way about his father.

-“He would cover North Carolina game and Tar Heels fans would be like, ‘you hate North Carolina,’” Mark Packer said.
-“Wake (Forest) fans would be like, ‘you hate us.’
-And Billy just sort of got a kick out of that.
-I mean, people would be all over him.
-But he honestly did not give a crap."
+“He would cover North Carolina game and Tar Heels fans would be like, `you hate North Carolina,”‘ Mark Packer said.
+“Wake (Forest) fans would be like, `you hate us.’
+And Billy just sort of got a kick out of that.”

+Mark Packer said that while most fans will remember his father as a broadcaster, he’ll remember him even more for his business acumen.
+He said his father was a big real estate investor, and also owned a vape company, among other ventures.

+“Billy was always a bit of a hustler – he was always looking for that next business deal,” Packer said.